takagi/lake/README.md

 ### [Function] sh

-    SH command
+    SH command &key echo

 Spawns a subprocess that runs the specified `command` given as a string.
+When `echo` is t, prints `command` to the standard output before runs it.
 Actually it is a very thin wrapper of `uiop:run-program` provided for UNIX terminology convenience.

 ### [Function] echo